 3.3.5.
 The vehicle should be designed using a defence-in-depth approach.
 The vehicle manufacturer should design the vehicle architecture to reduce the likelihood that compromise of assets within one architectural element would result in propagation of the attack to other architectural elements;

 3.3.6.
-The security of software should be managed throughout its lifetime;
+The security of software and hardware should be managed throughout the lifetime of the vehicle;

 3.3.7.
 The storage and transmission of data should be secure and should be controlled;